 As for me, I love people.
 So it’s easy for me to serve the insureds when I see what they’re dealing with.
 When I was working flood claims for Hurricane Sandy, I found joy in helping people put their lives together.
 My part was getting their claim done quickly and completely.

 Do you already possess a self-starter attitude?
 The good news is if you don’t now, you can develop it.
-Taking quick action is easier for some than for others, but anyone can commit to developing the habit.
-Think of something that was important enough for you to move quickly in the past, and let that guide you now.
+Taking quick action is easier for some than for others, but anyone can commit to developing the habit. more helpful hints Think of something that was important enough for you to move quickly in the past, and let that guide you now.
 Move forward every day!

 Next is Attribute 3 – Be Resourceful